 Information on Sheriff Sales

-Sheriff sales are conducted at the Fulton County Courthouse, 210 S. Fulton Street, Wauseon, on the first floor of the courthouse, and start promptly at 10:00 a.m., unless otherwise noted.
+Sheriff sales are conducted at the Fulton County Sheriff's Office 129 Courthouse Plaza, Wauseon and start promptly at 10:00 am, unless otherwise noted.

 If you are interested in a sheriff sale property, please be advised that properties can be withdrawn from sale up until the sale day time of auction.